axibase/atsd/integration/pentaho/report-designer/README.md

 * Build a Query using the `SQL Query Designer`

 * Click **OK**.
 The list of queries is added to the 'Data' pane.
 * Right-click on the query and choose 'Select Query'.
-The tree view will now display query results and fields.
+The tree view displays query results and fields.

 ![](./resources/data_pane_updated.png)